11Firefox11/CleverTemplate/README.md

 This is a string, what can be anything, this is simply just a variable name.
 This variable will be passed into the file too, if it will be given a value.
 This is the name of the variable object.
 ###### `VARIABLETYPE`
 This is a string, what can be three things:
-- `text`: this is simply just a text, string, it can have any value what can be changed into a text
+- `text`: this is simply just a text, string, it can have any value what can be changed into a text.
-- `number`: this is a number, can be any type of number, a whole number or not, it does not matter
+- `number`: this is a number, can be any type of number, a whole number or not, it does not matter.
-- `boolean`: this is simply just a `true` or `false` variable type
+- `boolean`: this is simply just a `true` or `false` variable type.

 The string must match exactly with the three variable types.
 Etc. it can't be `TEXT` or `Num`, all its characters should be with small letters, and the type should be fully written out.
 This is the first index of the array inside its variable object, this must be defined.
 ###### `DEFAULTVALUE`